VedantAnand17/AgentPay/README.md

   - In production, integrate with wagmi, web3modal, or your preferred wallet connector
   - x402 works with any wallet that supports standard signing methods

-- **Perp Contract**:
-  - The contract ABI is simplified.
-Replace with actual contract ABI in `lib/perp.ts`
+- **Uniswap V3 Integration**:
+  - Uses Uniswap V3 SwapRouter02 for spot token swaps
+  - Token addresses are configured in `lib/uniswap.ts` - add more tokens as needed
-  - Ensure `EXECUTION_PRIVATE_KEY` wallet has sufficient funds for gas
+  - Ensure `EXECUTION_PRIVATE_KEY` wallet has sufficient funds for gas and the tokens being swapped
+  - In production, implement proper slippage protection (currently set to 0 for MVP)
+  - Consider integrating price oracles for accurate execution price reporting

 - **Database**:
   - Database file (`agentpay.db`) is created automatically on first run